IIIF/cookbook-recipes/recipe/0139-geo-assertion/index.md

 }
 ```

-### Example 2
+### Example 3
-In this example, the Agent does own the resource.
-The Agent wants to put the assertion directly on the resource without using the AnnotationPage.
+In this example, the agent does own the resource.
+The agent wants to put the assertion directly on the resource without using the AnnotationPage.
 ``` json-doc
 {
    "id":"https://example.org/iiif/book1/canvas/p2",